VBOX Video HD2 has the ability to capture up to 11 OBD channels via a Bluetooth module which plugs in to the vehicle's OBD port.

 The three main areas of the OBD settings page are highlighted below.

 The purple box highlights the area where OBD channels can be selected to be logged by VBOX Video HD2.
-To log all channels, tick the ‘Log’ box at the top of the list.
-Channels can also be ticked to log individually.
+To log all channels, click on the ‘Select all’ box at the bottom of the window.
+Channels can also be selected to log individually.

 Note: Not all channels will be supported by your vehicle, all unsupported channels will not be recorded.

 The green box highlights the areas which displays all OBD channels that are currently set to log.
 A counter at the top of this window shows the number of remaining channel spaces.
 Clicking on a channel set to log will cause its settings to display in the channel settings area.